WORKING PAPERS:

 The central trade-off in designing public transfer programs lies in balancing the social value of a transfer against its fiscal and behavioral costs.
 While existing work has focused extensively on estimating these costs, much less is known about how society values transfers to individuals with different characteristics.
 Yet preferences over the allocation of transfers across potential recipients are measurable and well defined.
 This paper estimates these preferences.
 We field a large-scale survey experiment in which respondents allocate resources across potential recipients who vary in their level of income, age, health, and gender.
 Using both incentivized and hypothetical tasks, we estimate a discrete choice model that recovers the social marginal utility of income conditional on recipient characteristics.
 Preferences display systematic structure: individuals with low income or poor health are consistently favored, while age plays a modest role.
 We embed these estimates in the Marginal Value of Public Funds framework to assess the welfare implications of real-world transfer policies with limited fiscal spillovers.

-"Lagged-Price Reimbursement Contracts: The Impact of Medicare Part B on Pharmaceutical Price Growth " with Keith Ericson and Amanda Starc [updated October 2023] NBER WP #31834 (submitted)
+"Lagged-Price Reimbursement Contracts: The Impact of Medicare Part B on Pharmaceutical Price Growth " with Keith Ericson and Amanda Starc [updated June 2025] NBER WP #31834

 We examine cost-plus lagged-price reimbursement contracts, focusing on Medicare Part B's payment for physician-administered drugs.
 Our theoretical model shows that lagged-price reimbursement can raise launch prices but lower prices in later periods.
 While previous research showed Part B increased launch prices, we estimate its effect on later prices (net of rebates).
 Drugs more exposed to Medicare have lower price growth.
 A drug with above median Part B exposure has a 10% lower price after 3 years than a below median exposure drug that launched at the same price, with a larger effect for newly approved molecules.